rosalindfranklininstitute/parakeet/docs/source/installation.rst

 is advised that all the relevent files (e.g. config.yaml, sample.h5, etc.) should be present in the host workspace directory.

-Below is an example on how to use parakeet with docker to simulate the exit
+Below is an example on how to use parakeet with docker to run parakeet commands:
-wave:

 .. code-block:: bash

   docker run --gpus all -v $(pwd):/mnt --workdir=/mnt parakeet:master \
-    parakeet.simulate.exit_wave \
-      -c config.yaml \
-      -d gpu \
-      -s sample.h5 \
-      -e exit_wave.h5
+    parakeet.config.new

 Install as a Singularity image